abhijeet-shankar/PyQRator/README.md

 # PyQRator

 PyQRator is a Python project that provides functionalities to scan and generate QR codes.
 It can scan QR codes using images or the camera of a device, and can generate QR codes with or without images in the center of the code.
-The frontend of the project is based on Flask, while the Pyzbar and qrcode libraries are used for QR code applications.
+The frontend of the project is a web-based application by using the generating capabilities of Flask's web framework, while the Pyzbar and qrcode libraries are used for QR code applications.

 ## Run Locally